tinliman/tinliman/README.md

 - 😄 Future Goals: I want to learn everything about Data Science and Machine Learning to become a data scientist for myself in the future.

-- ⚡ Fun fact: I love to connnect people through Github and LinkedIn to learn more about their professional experience and their projects.
+- ⚡ Fun fact: I love to connect people through Github and LinkedIn to learn more about their professional experience and their projects.